deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18252/index.md

 ![](charts/charts_5_0.png "🔼 Figure 3: Trade-off between Win-Rate and KL in Off-Policy PPO.
 PPO performance decreases as learning becomes more off-policy.
 Win-rate is highest when learning is fully on-policy (generate then train on N = 1 mini-batches).
 As we increase N, our model must take more steps on data generated by the same old policy.
 This increases off-policyness and reduces win-rate.
 Left: Gold win-rate over training Middle: KL (perplexity) over training, higher is further from initial model Right: Gold win-rate vs KL")

-> 🔼 The chart illustrates the trade-off between win-rate and KL divergence (a measure of how much the model has drifted from its initial state) in off-policy PPO, showing how performance decreases as the learning becomes more off-policy.
+> 🔼 The chart displays the trade-off between win-rate and KL divergence in off-policy PPO, showing decreasing performance with increasing off-policyness.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Trade-off between Win-Rate and KL in Off-Policy PPO.
 PPO performance decreases as learning becomes more off-policy.
 Win-rate is highest when learning is fully on-policy (generate then train on N = 1 mini-batches).
 As we increase N, our model must take more steps on data generated by the same old policy.
 This increases off-policyness and reduces win-rate.
 Left: Gold win-rate over training Middle: KL (perplexity) over training, higher is further from initial model Right: Gold win-rate vs KL